contentacms/contenta_jsonapi/docs/demos-consumers-implementation-guidelines.md

 - 'Get in touch' is links to a Contact Form
 -'About Umami Theme' links to a page providing information about the demo theme itself

-## Not yet implemented by PUBLIC API
+## known limitations of public API

-Here are the actions and resources not yet avalaible on PUBLIC API :
+- [ ] We can't use imagestyles to scale and crop images
-- [ ] Posting a contact form and sending mail (Posting to contact currently is broken in core : https://www.drupal.org/node/2843755 )
+- [ ] Posting a contact form and sending mail is not yet possible (see https://www.drupal.org/node/2843755 )
-- [ ] There is not articles content for now : https://dev-contentacms.pantheonsite.io/api/articles
-- [ ] Getting Recipes Image from imageFile property (https://www.drupal.org/node/2890762 .
+- [ ] Getting Recipes Image from imageFile property is not possible, use "image_field" or "thumbnail" proprety as a workaround for now (https://www.drupal.org/node/2890762 .
 Maybe related to Json Api extras aliasing ? )
+- [ ] There is not yet something like a "slug" field to create front-end SEO-friendly paths